 The Group recognises that its continued success depends highly on the skills and commitment of its employees.
 The Group has been mindful and committed to maintaining a safe and equal working environment for its employees, providing development opportunities and promoting employees' health and well-being.
 The salaries of the employees are determined with reference to individual performance, work experience, qualification and current industry practices.
 The Group's recruitment and selection process is based on merit, essential and desirable criteria of the job nature and in line with the policy of equal opportunity.
 The Group also promotes fair competition and prohibits discrimination or harassment against any employee on his/her race, ethnicity, social class, nationality, religion, disability, gender, sexual orientation, marital status, age, membership in trade union, political party or any other status protected by law.
-In addition, child and forced labour are intolerable to the Group are provided with open and fair workplaces to maintain their job satisfaction.
-During the year, the Group has been in compliance with the relevant employment ordinances and codes including but not limited to the Employment Ordinance, Employees' Compensation Ordinance, Minimum Wage Ordinance, Race Discrimination Ordinance, Sex Discrimination Ordinance and Disability Discrimination Ordinance.
+In addition, child and forced labour are intolerable to the Group and all potential candidates shall provide identity documents for verification before employment.
+The employees of the Group are provided with open and fair workplaces to maintain their job satisfaction.
+During the year, the Group has been in compliance with the relevant employment ordinances and codes including but not limited to the Employment Ordinance, Employees' Compensation Ordinance, Minimum Wage Ordinance, Mandatory Provident Fund Schemes Ordinance, Occupational Safety and Health Ordinance, Family Status Discrimination Ordinance, Race Discrimination Ordinance, Sex Discrimination Ordinance and Disability Discrimination Ordinance.